The MedicationSense E-Newsletter 2015

 Antidepressant Side Effects: A Doctor Describes Her Adverse Reaction to an Antidepressant Drug.
 Dr. Cohen explains how to prevent SSRI reactions.

 How Low Should Cholesterol Lowering Go?
 While new studies encourage the aggressive use of statins, patients continue to balk.
+Why?

 An Open Letter To Congress on Severe, Disabling Reactions with Cipro, Levaquin, and Other Fluoroquinolone Antibiotics.
 Why hasn't the FDA acted?

 Prilosec OTC: When to Use It Instead of Other Over-The-Counter Heartburn Remedies?
-What the Product Label Doesn't Tell
+What the Product Label Doesn't Tell You.

 The MedicationSense E-Newsletter 2003